KPMG in conjunction with Data Science Nigeria organized a business analytics hackathon where I was adjudged to have the best submission.

 Finally, you conduct Post Analytics which is mainly descriptive analytics but prescriptive in nature.
 More often than none, CEOs and Business Executives don’t understand DT, ROC, Regression, Gradient Boosting, SVM etc. So it is your job to interpret the outcome in a layman’s language and make recommendations or prescriptions.
 This is a must.

 Normally, I invite cleaners and janitors to my desk and ask them to explain my presentations.
 If they can understand it, then anybody can.
-Most CEO don’t have time to interpret your chats so the rule according to Albert Einstein is “Make things as simple as possible, but not simpler”.
+Most CEO don’t have time to interpret your chats so the rule according to Albert Einstein is “Make things as simple as possible, but not write papers simpler”.

 Click to see full Presentation.